A Note on Pretzelosity TMD Parton Distribution

 with $u^\mu=(u^+,u^-,0,0)$ and $u^-\gg u^+$.
 With the small- but finite $u^+$ light-cone singularities are regularized.
 There are different regularizations of the singularities, e.g., those in \cite{EIC1, EIC2, CJNR}.
 Different regularizations will not affect on our results.
 The classifications of TMD parton distributions have been studied in \cite{JMY,PMT,ABMP,BDGM, BoMu,GMS}.
 We are interested in two TMD parton distributions at leading power or twist-2.
 These two TMD parton distributions are defined with a chirality-odd operator for a transversely polarized hadron $h$:

 where the hadron $h$ moves in the $z$-direction with the momentum $P^\mu =(P^+,P^-,0,0)$.
 It is transversely polarized with the transverse spin vector $S_\perp$. $h_1$ is the transversity TMD parton distribution and the TMD parton distribution $h_{1T}^\perp$ is called as Pretzelosity function.
-We work with Feynman gauges which is a non-singular gauge.
+We work with Feynman gauge which is a non-singular gauge.
 In singular gauges transverse gauge links at $\xi^-=\infty$ should be added to make the density matrix gauge invariant\cite{TMDGL,TMDGL1}.
 Pretzlosity function can be extracted by studying the so-called $\sin(3\phi_h-\phi_s)$-asymmetry in SIDIS.
 Relevant activities in experiment and modelling the function can be found in \cite{LPE} and references within.

-In general, the defined TMD parton distributions in the transverse momentum space contain not only collinear divergences, but also I.R. divergences.
-The I.R. divergences can be subtracted by introducing a soft factor as shown explicitly in \cite{CSS, JMY}.
+With the non light-cone gauge links, the defined TMD parton distributions have I.R.-divergent contributions.
+A part of them comes from gluon exchanges between gauge links.
+This part does not exist in physical processes.
+These I.R.-divergent contributions need to be subtracted.
+This can be done by introducing a soft factor as shown explicitly in \cite{CSS, JMY}.
+Another option is by taking gauge links in Eq.(\ref{DEFM}) along light-cone directions.
+The light-cone singularities are subtracted by a different soft factor introduced in \cite{JC1}.
+The difference between the definition in Eq.(\ref{DEFM}) and that in \cite{JC1} is discussed in detail in \cite{PSFY}.
+After the subtraction, the subtracted TMD parton distributions do not contain I.R. divergences.
 One can also consider the TMD parton distributions in the transverse space or $b$-space by Fourier transformations:

 where $b$ is a two-dimensional vector $b^\mu =(b^1, b^2)$.
 The I.R. divergences in TMD parton distributions defined in $b$-space are cancelled.

 In the collinear factorization, only one parton distribution at twist-2 is related to the transverse spin.
 It is the transversity distribution $q_T$ introduced in \cite{JaJi,TRANV}: